-Planning for agriculture is necessary for a number of reasons.
-One is that land suitable for agriculture is a finite resource that cannot be replaced.
-New agricultural land cannot be manufactured and, once converted to another use, is extremely difficult if not impossible to rehabilitate to a productive state.
+Planning for agriculture is necessary to ensure the best agricultural land remains available for food and fibre production.
+Land suitable for agriculture is a finite resource that cannot be created or replaced.
+Once converted to another use, is extremely difficult if not impossible to rehabilitate agricultural land to a productive state.

-Another reason is that, with a few exceptions, agricultural production can only occur on land suitable for cropping or animal production, where there is adequate water supplies or rainfall and in locations where other (sensitive) land uses are scarce.
+With a few exceptions, agricultural production can only occur on land suitable for cropping or animal production where there is adequate water supplies or rainfall and in locations where other (sensitive) land uses are scarce.

 Because agriculture is not only production activities, but includes the transport and processing of food, fibre, timber and foliage, planning must also provide access to water infrastructure and transport infrastructure for the efficient movement of commodities from farms to processing facilities and markets.

-To feed a growing world and to meet the Queensland government’s aim of doubling the value of food production by 2040, planning for the growth of agriculture is essential.
+To feed a growing world and to contribute to solutions in the Queensland government’s Food and Fibre Policy, planning for the growth of agriculture is essential.

 Local government planners, State regional planners, farmers or policy makers, should consider the following nine principles to achieve a healthy agricultural sector at the regional and local level.